tvanroo/AVDStorageAudit/WORKBOOK-NAMING-FIX.md

 ## Impact
 - ✅ Workbook will now deploy successfully via "Deploy to Azure" button
 - ✅ No functionality changes - same comprehensive AVD analytics and ANF planning features
-- ✅ Workbook will appear as "AVDStorageAnalytics{uniqueString}" in the Azure portal
+- ✅ Workbook will appear with a proper GUID name in the Azure portal
+- ✅ Deterministic naming - same resource group = same workbook GUID